tethye/TypeScript/README.md

 Now, passing anything other than a string will cause a compile-time error, helping you catch bugs early.

+***TypeScript is more than just type checking.*** It enhances JavaScript in ways that **make development faster, safer, and more enjoyable.**

+### 🚀 Smarter Development

+Most modern code editors have excellent TypeScript support.
+This means they can:

+**Detect the type** of your variables automatically

+Provide **intelligent code completion**

+**Offer refactoring tools** that make large-scale changes safer and easier

+These features **boost productivity and reduce bugs** before your code even runs.

+### ✨ Clearer and More Concise Code

+TypeScript includes additional features that help you write cleaner, more maintainable code, making it easier to understand and collaborate on projects.

+### 🌍 Using Future JavaScript Today

+In JavaScript, different browsers may not implement all functions or features, which can lead to headaches.
+With TypeScript, we can safely use modern JavaScript features, knowing that TypeScript will handle compatibility and prevent runtime issues.

+### TypeScript Drawbacks
+**1.** Needs always compilation otherwise browser can't detect it.
+       ***.ts -> compiler -> .js***
+this process is called traspilation

+**2.** We need to added a bit more discipline when writing code.
+**3.** Can't attach to a html file.

 ### TypeScript Playground

 You can experiment with TypeScript online using the official playground: